AndersonCSM/embedded-systems/README.md

-Este repositório é voltado aos estudos de sistemas embarcados.
-Todos os projetos são realizados em uma placa raspberry pi pico 2040 em MicroPython.
+Repositório é voltado aos estudos de sistemas embarcados.
 ---
  This repository is aimed at studies of embedded systems.
-All projects are performed on a raspberry pi pico 2040 board in MicroPython.
 ---